paigeyeung/exoplanetresearchworkshop/index.md

 <div class="page-display-light" markdown="1">

-## Latest Update (May 10, 2021)
+## Latest Update (June 9, 2021)

 Our 2021 iteration of the Exoplanet Research Workshop has launched!
+View the recording of our first formal large group meeting [here](https://mit.zoom.us/rec/share/We2sKB6VtBwQGxeNLXqiNofJ4ZeVCIGoOaCcyTRcC82QaDZUv9wgqNQExSxyTfs3.z-MwOw5q-ZZmqJXb){:target="_blank"}.

-Read the [application document](https://docs.google.com/document/d/1gGFw7xq_9eMRbpl6y2FIfHJqZxXhp9y7tV8SeE9Wasg/edit?usp=sharing){:target="_blank"} and fill out this corresponding [form](https://docs.google.com/forms/d/e/1FAIpQLSe1ZgWNIE9nW2oHUypMrXkaSSMEqOHjPMd2Vmgjn8O1DvdM0w/viewform){:target="_blank"} to get started, and then you'll be approved to proceed with next steps.
-It would be ideal if you could fill this out before May 17, 2021, but later is fine as well; just keep in mind that you may have more content to catch up on if you submit later.
+If you have not yet done so, read the [application document](https://docs.google.com/document/d/1gGFw7xq_9eMRbpl6y2FIfHJqZxXhp9y7tV8SeE9Wasg/edit?usp=sharing){:target="_blank"} and fill out this corresponding [form](https://docs.google.com/forms/d/e/1FAIpQLSe1ZgWNIE9nW2oHUypMrXkaSSMEqOHjPMd2Vmgjn8O1DvdM0w/viewform){:target="_blank"} to get started, and then you'll be approved to proceed with next steps.

 For participants in the 2020 iteration: Here are the links to the working versions of the [transit analyzer](http://exoplanetresearch.netlify.app/transitanalyzer){:target="_blank"} and the [transit submission form](http://exoplanetresearch.netlify.app/transitsubmission){:target="_blank"}.